mpinchover/Distributed-messaging-server/README.md

 # Architecture

-- tom sends message to server over websocket
+- user sends message to server over websocket
 - server
   - saves message to database
   - broadcasts the event to the chat room channel